daerduoCarey/partnet_dataset/README.md

     }

-Please also remember to cite ShapeNet if you use ShapeNet models.
+Please also cite ShapeNet if you use ShapeNet models.

     @article{chang2015shapenet,
         title={Shapenet: An information-rich 3d model repository},